-The student should contact their personal Student services representative, who will seek to provide the guidance necessary to resolve the issue.
-If necessary, the Student services representative will contact the Program Head in which the concern or complaint is related.
+The student should contact their personal Student services representative, who will seek to provide the quidance necessary to resolve the issue.
+If necessary, the Student services representative will contact the faculty member with which the concern or complaint is related.

-If a satisfactory solution is not reached in this manner, the student may put the complaint in a written form and request that his or her concern be reviewed by the Academic Director.
-The Academic Director will then confer with the appropriate personnel and render a decision on a resolution of the matter.
+If a satisfactory solution is not reached in this manner, the student may put the complaint in a written form and request that his or her concern be reviewed by the Academic Committee.
+The Academic Committee will then confer with the appropriate personnel and render a decision on a resolution of the matter.

 If a student's complaint or grievance is not resolved by the persons designated above, a student may choose to seek resolution by bringing it to the attention of the Commission for Independent Education, 325 West Gaines Street, Suite 1414, Tallahassee, Florida 32399-0400 Toll Free Phone: 888-224-6684 www.fldoe.org/cie/.